 Aesthetically, it is a square with a Castilian appearance and is very reminiscent of the Plaza Mayor in Madrid.
 The most characteristic of this square are its arcades built with pillars and arches.
 There are only two buildings of different shape that form part of the plaza, the Sánchez Peña Market and the House of Doña Ana Jacinto.

 Today, the Corredera Square is an open site, in the premises under the arcades there are still shops selling handicrafts.
 Many of the old shops are now bars or taverns with their terrace in the center of the square.
 Given the size of the square and its location, there are many concerts that take place in it.
 Carnival, the White Night of Flamenco and until recently the Medieval Market, are some of the best known celebrations celebrated here.

-The Plaza Mayor of Cordova (Corredera) is located next to Cordova City Hall and the Roman Temple.
+The Corredera Square is located next to Cordoba City Hall and the Roman Temple.
 The main entrances to this square are Arco Alto and Arco Bajo, although there is also access through calle Toril and Sánchez Peña.